dmerrill6/terminal-test-react-app/README.md

     truffle migrate
     ```

+2. In `client/public/index.html`, update `YOUR_API_KEY` with your Terminal API Key.

-2. In the `client` directory, we run the React app.
+3. In the `client` directory, we run the React app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // in another terminal (i.e. not in the truffle develop prompt) cd client
     npm run start
     ```

-3. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+4. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
     // inside the development console.
     test